 This year we have received support from Arts Council England to commission 3 original arts projects for the event, all exploring the idea of a pocket of paradise in some way:

 Workshops and activities

-Pop in to see Nimble Fingers to have a go at some rag-rugging and canal crafts and play some traditional games!
+Pop in to see Nimble Fingers to have a go at some rag-rugging, canal crafts and play some traditional games!

 Have a go at some hands on clay workshops with Etruria Artists.

 Have a go at the Canowl trail, pick up a trail and spot the 12 owls nesting in different places around the site.
 Pick up the form from the information gazebo at the foot of the white bridge to win your own mini owl!

 Exhibitors and Demonstrations